The Kallikak Family: Present-day evaluation

 Two Kallikaks.
 It is possible that the boy was born with Down syndrome, a former name of the syndrome being mongolism.

 In its day, The Kallikak Family was a tremendous success and went through multiple printings.
 It helped propel Goddard to the status of one of the nation's top experts in using psychology in policy, and along with the work of Charles B. Davenport and Madison Grant is considered one of the canonical works of early 20th-century American eugenics.
+As such, Goddard’s book was also, in the words of paleontologist and science writer Stephen Jay Gould, “the ‘primal myth of the eugenics movement’ that fueled the fire of the Nazi atrocities” inflicted on at least 80,000 German citizens with disabilities during the 1930s and 40s.

 Research published in 2001 by David MacDonald and Nancy McAdams revealed that Goddard's account of the division of the Kallikak family into a "good" lineage—descended from Martin Kallikak Sr. and his wife—and a "bad" lineage—descended from Martin Kallikak Sr. and an unnamed feeble-minded barmaid—was fictitious.
 Martin Kallikak Jr., the supposedly illegitimate offspring of Martin Kallikak Sr. and the barmaid, was in fact the son of Gabriel Wolverton and his wife Catherine Murray.
 His real name was John Wolverton (1776–1861), and he was a landowner prosperous enough to buy two tracts of land for cash in 1809.
 Census records of 1850 show that all the adults in his household (which included Wolverton, one daughter, and several grandchildren) were able to read.
 The "bad" side of the Kallikak family included poor farmers but also school teachers, an Army Air Corps pilot, and a bank treasurer.

-It has been argued that the effects of malnutrition were overlooked in the Kallikak family.
+It has been argued, both in the past—even during the very time period when the “elaborate mythology” surrounding Emma Wolverton (“Deborah Kallikak”) was widely accepted—as well as in the present day, that the effects of malnutrition and other social deprivations were grossly overlooked and discounted in Goddard’s account of the Kallikak family: "’These were just poor people who lived in rural areas of New Jersey who were then cast into the quagmire of industrializing America at the turn of the 20th century,’ said [Michael] Wehmeyer,” coauthor of The Kallikak Family: A Study in the Heredity of Feeble-Mindedness.

 Goddard's peer, Davenport, even identified various forms of diseases now known to be caused by diet deficiencies as being hereditary.